 The driver object performs the function of taking the stimulus data objects one at a time and applying them to the DUT until all stimuli has been applied.
 Typically, the driver object is similar to an HDL bus functional model.
 In case of a networking environment, it is also known as a port object.

 Monitor is a unit instance that passively monitors (looks at) the DUT signals and supplies interpretation of the monitored activity to the other components of the agent.

+The eRM methodology defines drivers and monitors.

 Driver and Monitor Overview